 Repairs and upgrades to a home can significantly reduce energy use throughout the year, which can give you a more comfortable home, lower monthly power bills and improve air quality and family health.
-Maryland's EmPOWER Program helps low-income households with installation of materials and equipment at no charge.
+Maryland's EmPOWER Program helps limited income households with installation of materials and equipment

 To be eligible to receive energy efficiency upgrades to your home, you need to: